MapStory/mapstory-community/roadmap.md

 **[Longitudinal Gazetteer](items/longitudinal-gazetteer.md)** - As a user, I want to link Place Names across data layers to support enhanced search, editing and storytelling

+**[Internationalization](items/i18n.md)** - MapStory should be available to people regardless of what language they speak.
+As a user, I want to make sure the site is all internationalized and start a crowd sourced localization effort.

 ### Long Term (6 months to 12 months - funding dependent)

 **[Developer Tab] (items/developer-tab.md)** - Add a section of the map/layer pages that lets developers know how